seed-labs/seed-emulator/examples/blockchain/D21_chainlink/chainlink-service.md

     In the above code, we are creating multiple chainlink server nodes each associated with different autonoumous system (ASNs).
 For each server we are assigning the server instance chainlink.install(cnode) to c_normal, specifying the virtual node cnode named 'chainlink_server_{}'.format(i).

     The following essential functions are used to set up the Chainlink server:
-    - `setRPCbyEthNodeName('eth{}'.format(i))`: This function configures the Ethereum RPC address for the Chainlink server.
+    - `setRpcByEthNodeName('eth{}'.format(i))`: This function configures the Ethereum RPC address for the Chainlink server.
 The function requires the node name of the Ethereum node to which the Chainlink server will be listening through the websocket and interacting with the blockchain.
     - `setInitNodeIP("chainlink_init_server")`: This function sets the IP address of the Chainlink initializer server.
 This is necessary for the Chainlink server to get the LINK token address and send the deployed oracle contract address to be displayed on the Chainlink Init server.
     - `setFaucetServerInfo(vnode = 'faucet', port = 80)`: This function sets up the faucet server information for the Chainlink server.
 The faucet server is used to fund the Chainlink server with ETH tokens.
 The function requires the virtual node name of the faucet server and the port number.